Check your flood zone designation at NC FRIS: http://fris.nc.gov/fris/

+New flood maps for Dare County become effective on June 19, 2020.
 The updated flood maps feature significant changes from the 2006 flood maps.
-Many properties will be re-classified as Shaded X or X zone properties, which are considered low-risk zones.
+Many properties were re-classified as Shaded X or X zone properties, which are considered low-risk zones.
 Other properties that remain in a flood zone, such as the AE flood zone, may have a lower base flood elevation.
-For example a property designated AE8 on the 2006 maps may be designated as AE4 on the updated maps.
+For example, a property designated AE8 on the 2006 maps may be designated as AE4 on the updated maps.

 What does this mean for you?